JoshHoath/open-api/README.md

 I put both of those Id's into an empty array but ran into a road block on how to compare each id to one another.

-I could hard code the id's in but that would be lazy
+Im gonna try to hard code the IDs in to see if that helps